Career Story

 My career advice

-Make sure you do your research regarding the career.
-Nowadays, it seems common for a lot of young people to throw themselves into degrees and courses that they end up regretting.
+Make sure you do your research.
+Nowadays it seems common for a lot of young people to throw themselves into degrees and courses that they end up regretting.

 Why the IMarEST?

 I think the best thing about IMarEST membership is the opportunities it gives its members.
-I have particularly enjoyed various webinars and events and the mentoring programme, as well as the chance to connect with like-minded individuals.
+I enjoy access to webinars and events and the mentoring programme, as well as the chance to connect with like-minded individuals.